-Operation of a motor vehicle to and from Pisgah is considered a privilege extended to our students.
-It is expected that all vehicles be operated in a safe and prudent manner and in accordance with the laws of the State of North Carolina and the rules and regulations set forth by the administration of Pisgah High School and the Haywood County School Board of Education.
+Operation of a motor vehicle to and from Pisgah High School is considered a privilege extended to our students.
+It is expected that all vehicles will be operated in a safe and prudent manner and in accordance with the laws of the State of North Carolina and the rules and regulations set forth by the administration of Pisgah High School and the Haywood County School Board of Education.
 Any student who is in violation of the rules as deemed appropriate by the administration of Pisgah High School could lose his/her privileges.

 All students who desire to drive and/or park on campus must register their vehicle, pay appropriate fees, and display a valid parking permit.
-Students who drive a vehicle without school registration is subject to towing.
-The administrator reserves the right to designate parking areas and control the movement of vehicular traffic on campus.

-Parking spaces are limited and students who receive their driver's license during the school year will still be required to apply for a parking permit as well as pay a prorated fee.
-Students who purchase parking permits are subject to random drug testing or vehicular search by an administrator/SRO if deemed necessary.
+Students who drive a vehicle without proper school registration will be subject to towing.
+School Administration reserves the right to designate parking areas and control the movement of vehicular traffic on campus.
+Students who receive their driver's license during the school year will be required to apply for a parking permit as well as pay a prorated fee.
+Students who purchase parking permits are subject to random drug testing (HCS School Board Policy 4326) or vehicular search by an administrator/SRO if deemed necessary.
 Effective August 1, 1999, the school is required to notify the NC Department of Motor Vehicles whenever a student drops out of school or is not making adequate progress (A student must be passing three out of four classes each semester).
 Students who do not meet this standard will have their driver's permit or license revoked.
-For driving restrictions due to tardies, please reference the Attendance Policy.

 The school accepts no responsibility for any damage to the vehicle or its contents while the vehicle is parked or operated on the campus of Pisgah High School.
 School officials will cooperate fully with local law enforcement to investigate incidents resulting in property damage.